 However, even if the job market is not doing well, companies might cut down on their on-campus recruitments but continue offering PPOs to their best interns.

 Having discussed the good and the bad of landing a PPO, the obvious question is – How to get hold of one?
-Well there is no one right answer, but we can tell you what will definitely NOT get you a PPO with guarantee.
-As per what you can do, one has to impress upon the superiors that he or she would be a valuable addition to the organisation.
+Well, there is no one right answer, but we can tell you what will definitely NOT get you a PPO with a guarantee.
+As per what you can do, one has to impress upon the superiors that he or she would be a valuable addition to the organization.
 This could be done, either by working hard and delivering the perfect project and/or by coming up with out of the box ideas and unconventional initiatives that may add to the company’s bottom line.
-In order to do that, one has to be prepared before the internship so that they can deliver value in the 2 months they are there, and our IndustryCreds programs in Brand Building & Sales Leadership will give you that advantage.
+In order to do that, one has to be prepared before the internship so that they can deliver value in the 2 months they are there, and our Brand Building & Sales Leadership programs will give you that advantage.
 If you’re not going in for an S&M internship, these are some guidelines on other things you can do to prepare for your summer internship.
 If the company you intern for has had a history of making the bulk of its recruitments through PPOs, you certainly stand a better chance of getting one.

-As the great general Eisenhower once said – Plans are useless but Planning is indispensable.
+As the great General Eisenhower once said – Plans are useless but Planning is indispensable.
 So, plan and structure your internship from day one.
 Research exhaustively, work relentlessly and you just might end up with the PPO you always wanted!

 This article was written by Ajay Jadhav from IIM Raipur, with edits by Anubhav Aggarwal and design by Dhruv Siwach